In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel and thinly slice enough onion to measure 1 cup [2 cups].

 In a large frying pan over medium heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the onion and mushrooms, season with salt and pepper, and cook, stirring occasionally, until tender and caramelized, 10 to 12 minutes.
 Remove from the heat and season to taste with salt and pepper.
 Meanwhile, prepare the sliders.

 Make the patties

-In a medium bowl, combine the meat and meatball seasoning blend.
+In a medium bowl, combine your protein and meatball seasoning blend.
 Season generously with salt and pepper and mix gently until just combined.
 Using wet hands, form the mixture into four [eight] ½-inch-thick patties.

 Cook the patties

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
-Add the patties and cook, turning frequently, until lightly browned but not yet cooked through, 2 to 4 minutes for beef, lamb, or pork and 4 to 5 minutes for turkey or chicken.
+Add the patties.

 Prep the remaining ingredients

 - Trim the root end from the romaine heart; remove as many of the largest outer leaves as you like for the sliders and save any remaining romaine for another use.